Quick Facts: Earning an Ed.D. in Tennessee

 Austin Peay State University

-The College of Education has a section on Scholarships and Financial Aid.
-You may wish to ask the program coordinator if Ed.D. students can apply for the Fred and Melba Newton Memorial Endowment.
-The College of Graduate Studies has further info on Financial Aid, including details on the Hoppe Leadership Endowment for part-time graduate students in educational leadership.
+The College of Graduate Studies has info on Financial Aid, including details on the Hoppe Leadership Endowment for part-time graduate students in educational leadership.

 East Tennessee State University

-The School of Graduate Studies maintains a list of Graduate Scholarship, Grants & Assistantships, which includes info about Thesis and Dissertation Scholarships and Research Grants.
+The School of Graduate Studies maintains a list of Scholarships, which includes info about Thesis and Dissertation Scholarships.
 ETSU’s doctorate in education programs are online, so check with the program coordinator to see if distance learning students are eligible for funds.

 Lincoln Memorial University

-LMU’s School of Education has an important section on Scholarship Opportunities.
-There are great Ed.D. tuition discounts (10%-25%) for:
+LMU’s School of Education has a section on Scholarship Opportunities.

 Middle Tennessee State University

-MTSU’s College of Graduate Studies has a thorough section on Paying for Graduate Studies, with info on graduate assistantships, reduced rates for Regional Scholars (i.e. living within ~250 miles of MTSU), and internal & external graduate scholarships.
+MTSU’s College of Graduate Studies has a thorough section on Affording Graduate School, with info on graduate assistantships, reduced rates for Regional Scholars (i.e. living within ~250 miles of MTSU), and internal & external graduate scholarships.
 Most of the College of Education Scholarships are limited to folks who are seeking teaching licensure.

-Do you live in Alabama?
-MTSU is a member of the ACM, which allows residents of participating states to qualify for in-state tuition for unique academic majors not offered in their home state.
-Alabama accepts MTSU’s Ed.D. in Assessment, Learning, and School Improvement as an option.
+Do you live in Alabama or Arkansas?
+MTSU is a member of the Academic Common Market (ACM), which allows residents of participating states to qualify for in-state tuition for unique academic majors not offered in their home state.
+Alabama and Arkansas accept MTSU’s Ed.D. in Assessment, Learning, and Student Success as an option.

 Tennessee State University